proudust/GoogleApisForiOSComponents/Readme.md

 ## Prerequisites

-Before building the libraries and samples in this repository, you will need to install [.NET Core][30] and the [Cake .NET Core Tool][32]:
+Before building the libraries and samples in this repository, you will need to install .NET Core] and the Cake .NET Core Tool]:

 Currently requires a version of Cake less than 1.0 (due to dependencies).